A comprehensive guide on how to organize and manage content production when your team is scattered around the globe

 That’s what the almighty algorithm seems to believe in.
 What matters to us is that according to Josh Fechter, the founder of BAMF.media and a growth hacker to follow, there is a magic 7:1 ratio that boosts your chances to get better reach and distribution.

-In other words, if there are at least 7 times more followers than answers, your content is likely to be pushed to show on the followers feeds or be sent out in the Quora daily digest.
+In other words, if there are at least 7 times more followers than answers, your content is likely to be pushed to show on the followers’ feeds or be sent out in the Quora daily digest.

 How are answers chosen for the Quora digest?
-In brief, once your answer reaches certain views threshold, it can be picked up by Quora algorithms and included in the digest.
-It appears that the choice among eligible answers is completely random, so even if your answer gets the most upvotes ever on Quora, it won’t increase its chances of being included into the digest.
+In brief, once your answer reaches a certain views threshold, it can be picked up by Quora algorithms and included in the digest.
+It appears that the choice among eligible answers is completely random, so even if your answer gets the most upvotes ever on Quora, it won’t increase its chances of being included in the digest.